 2. Cat Fight

-If your cat is ready to attack, she will lay her ears against her head.
+If your cat is ready to attack, they will lay their ears against their head.
 This protects this sensitive body part from teeth and claws.
 If your cat is becoming aggressive toward another animal, mitigate the problem by removing the other pet from the room.
 Don’t try to touch your cat.
 You might end up being bitten or scratched.

 3. Scaredy Cat

-A nervous or frightened feline put her ears in “airplane mode” when she’s about to take flight.
-If your cat is in a new environment, being introduced to a new animal, or just sees something frightening, she’ll pin her ears and scamper off.
+A nervous or frightened feline put their ears in “airplane mode” when they’re about to take flight.
+If your cat is in a new environment, being introduced to a new animal, or just sees something frightening, they’ll pin their ears and scamper off.

 Cat Talk: Other Ear Communications

-Your cat will tell you what she’s thinking or feeling through her body language, including her ears.
-As a responsible pet owner, it’s important to pay close attention to your cat’s ears and know when she’s feeling anxious, angry, upset, or sick.
+Your cat will tell you what they’re thinking or feeling through their body language, including the ears.
+As a responsible pet owner, it’s important to pay close attention to your cat’s ears and know when they’re feeling anxious, angry, upset, or sick.
 If you think your cat is suffering from an illness or an injury, book an appointment with your vet as soon as possible.

 Perky or upright ears mean your cat is attentive, healthy, and happy.
-Make sure she stays that way.
+Make sure they stay that way.